About the creator/founder of HCMBeat:

 Note that if you are interested in reading in detail about my surgery and my fantastic experience at Mayo Clinic, you can read the blog I wrote about it here.

-It now has been ten years since my surgery, and I believe that traveling to Mayo and having a myectomy was the best decision I ever made.
+It now has been almost 15 years since my surgery, and I believe that traveling to Mayo and having a myectomy was the best decision I ever made.
 My experiences have convinced me of the importance of being treated by experts in HCM.
 Not all cardiologists or hospitals have the necessary expertise to treat HCM, which can be a fickle and sometimes unpredictable disease.
 Having found my way to top experts in the field, I hope that I will be able to stay ahead of the disease, and live a normal life, spending my golden years taking my grandchildren to the playground, while being grateful for and appreciating the advances that science has afforded me and my descendants.
 And maybe, just maybe, my grandchildren will be able to live without the specter of HCM looming over them and their grandchildren.

 The research skills I obtained through my work as a research attorney, combined with the vast amount of information and resources currently available on the internet, provided me with the tools and resources to find the best doctors and treatments for myself.
 With this blog, I hope to be able to assist others who are faced with decisions about HCM by pulling together the latest advances in HCM, the thought leaders in the area, and useful resources for living with this disease.

-Almost 20 years after I first learned I had HCM, I am happy to say that I am living a fulfilling life, I have a beautiful son that makes me proud every day, and I hope to be able to bring hope and knowledge to others who may be fellow travelers on the HCM road.
+More than 20 years after I first learned I had HCM, I am happy to say that I am living a fulfilling life, I have a beautiful son that makes me proud every day, and I hope to be able to bring hope and knowledge to others who may be fellow travelers on the HCM road.

 Best wishes for a long and healthy life,